AnicetNgrt/jiro-nn/examples/housing/cr.typ

 #align(center)[
 #stack(dir: ltr)[
-    #box(width: 45%, height: 7cm)[
+    #box(width: 45%, height: 7.5cm)[
         #figure(
-            image("../visuals/final_date_month.png"),
+            image("../visuals/final_best/final_best_date_timestamp.png"),
-            caption: [Doesn't matter when you buy a house during the year it seems.]
+            caption: [Sadly we don't have data going as far as 2008.
+Here timestamps don't really help the prediction it seems.]
         )
     ]
-    #box(width: 45%, height: 7cm)[
+    #box(width: 45%, height: 7.5cm)[
         #figure(
-            image("../visuals/final_sqft_living.png"),
+            image("../visuals/final_best/final_best_sqft_living.png"),
-            caption: [The living room's squared feets has a significant correlation with price.
-But is far from enough to explain it.]
+            caption: [The living room's squared foots has a significant correlation with price.
+But is far from enough to explain it as the prices are widespread.]
         )
     ]
 ]]